gycheong/company_discourse/README.md

 # Company Discourse
 <img src="images/SVG/figure1.svg" width="100%"></img>
 There is a wealth of information in the discourse on companies and their products on social media platforms and online forums.
-This project aims to build and train Machine Learning (ML) models to predict google star reviews from google text reviews for a target company.
+This project aims to build and train machine learning (ML) models to predict google star reviews from google text reviews for a target company.
 This approach is computationally efficient, while maintaining contextual integrity in the data and leveraging complex analytical techniques to gauge audience sentiment through online discourse.

 **To view a detailed description of the entire project**, please see our [final Jupyter notebook](https://github.com/dhk628/erdos-companydiscourse/blob/main/final_notebook.ipynb).
 <center>